ahmed-bermawy/laravel-dashboard/README.md

 # Documentation

 For full documentation please see
-<a href="https://laravel-dashbaord-documentation.incubator-eg.com/">Laravel Dashboard Documentation</a>.
+<a target="_blank" href="https://laravel-dashbaord-documentation.incubator-eg.com/">Laravel Dashboard Documentation</a>.

 <hr>

 # Demo
+You can try our demo and make CURD operations as much as you can

-<a href="https://laravel-dashbaord-demo.incubator-eg.com/dashboard/login/">Laravel Dashboard Demo</a>.
+Link for the demo <a target="_blank" href="https://laravel-dashbaord-demo.incubator-eg.com/dashboard/login/">Laravel Dashboard Demo</a>.

 Dashboard credential: